 Some mushroom types, such as psilocybin mushrooms and amanita mushroom, also known as psychedelic mushrooms or “magic mushrooms,” contain compounds that can cause symptoms like hallucinations and changes in perception, even when consumed in small amounts.
 Other mushrooms, like the death cap mushroom, can be toxic or contaminated and are not meant for human consumption, so be careful where you purchase “medicinal mushrooms.”

 Also, look for organic mushrooms whenever possible, and if you can’t find these, give dirty mushrooms a good rinse or wipe down to remove residue, bacteria and possibly even insects.

-- Are mushrooms good for you?
-Potential mushroom health benefits include reduced cancer cell growth, increased energy levels, enhanced heart health, better brain and immune function and improved weight control.
+- Why are mushrooms good for health?
+Mushroom nutrition can help reduce cancer cell growth, increase energy levels, enhance heart health, boost brain and immune function, and improve weight control.

 - Mushroom nutrition is also very impressive.
 Although it can vary between different edible mushroom species, there are typically a low amount of calories, fat and carbs in mushrooms in each serving along with a good amount of antioxidants, B vitamins and other micronutrients in mushroom nutrition.

-- There are thousands of different species of mushrooms, many of which scientists have yet to discover.
+- There are thousands of different species that grow around the world, many of which scientists are still learning about.
 Common mushroom varieties include shiitake, morel, oyster and portobello mushrooms.

-- Keep in mind that not all mushrooms are safe for consumption.
+- Keep in mind that not all species are safe for consumption.
 Certain types can actually be poisonous, and hallucinogenic mushrooms can even cause changes in perception.

 - Enjoy mushroom nutrition in a variety of different dishes such as sauces, stews, soups and side dishes to take advantage of the unique benefits that these flavorful fungi have to offer.